sachinkr91/api-rest-meetings/libs/javascript/docs/AnalyticsApi.md

 var apiInstance = new BlueJeansOnVideoRestApi.AnalyticsApi();

-var enterpriseId = 56; // Integer | The ID of the enterprise of interest.
+var enterpriseId = 56; // Number | The ID of the enterprise of interest.
 This value is an integer which can be retrieved for the current user via the Get Enterprise Profile endpoint.

 var opts = {
   'filter': "[{\"type\":\"date\",\"comparison\":\"gt\",\"value\":\"2017-01-16T00:00:00-07:00\",\"field\":\"creation_time\"},{\"type\":\"date\",\"comparison\":\"lt\",\"value\":\"2017-01-23T23:59:59-07:00\",\"field\":\"creation_time\"}]" // String | URL-encoded JSON string